Last updated

 Analyze text length instantly.

-Quick Answer: Word Counter
+Quick answer: Word Counter

 A word counter measures word count, characters, and lines so writers can match editorial limits.
 It is useful for essays, social posts, meta descriptions, and application forms.